 - Service learning field courses.
 Recent courses offered in: Honduras (Park Planning and Design), Costa Rica (Cloud Forest Restoration and Education), and Nicaragua (Global Health Certificate Course).
 Many other courses include applied elements and joint team-based student projects (e.g., site design, housing, food systems, water quality).

 - Applied research, engagement, and extension activities include projects addressing community and economic development, food systems, human health and the built environment, local government planning, analyses of urban growth and land use change, housing and transportation, rural amenity and recreation analysis, environmental and natural resources restoration and protection.
 Several faculty have formal integrated appointments with UW-Extension addressing many of these topics.
 All faculty and staff are engaged in local, statewide, national, and international service, applied research, and outreach activities.
+You can hear about our faculty's research in our annual Lecture Series where our faculty and friends in other departments come to speak about their research.

 Health + Built Environment Lab